(c) 1999,2018 Peter McCollum

 The Minox B with the flash unit attached.
 Author's collection.

 The Minox binocular attachment.
 The device clamps onto one eyepiece of a binoculars, and positions the camera to shoot through the eyepiece, thus making the binoculars serve as a telephoto lens.
 The other eyepiece of the binoculars is used for sighting.
-Image courtesy of Bill Howard.
+Image courtesy of the late Bill Howard.